Networks and System Research Theme (NetSys)

 - Software Defined Networking

 - Network Function Virtualisation

 - Vehicular Network

 - Edge/Fog Computing

 - QoS Provisioning and Enhancement in Heterogeneous Networks

-The group has its own specialist lab facilities housed within the Haslegrave Building, which include:
+The theme has its own specialist lab facilities housed within the Haslegrave Building, which include:

 - a multi-computer routing and Internet algorithm test network

 - a software defined data centre network testbed